 (r) any and all other demands and notices to Surety or Principal, and any and all other formalities of any kind, the omission of or delay in performance of which might but for the provisions of this section constitute legal or equitable grounds for relieving or discharging Surety in whole or in part from its irrevocable, absolute and continuing obligations hereunder.

-In furtherance of the foregoing, Surety agrees that (i) it is not necessary for ERCOT, in order to enforce Surety’s payment obligations hereunder, first to proceed against Principal or resort to any other collateral, security or other guarantors or obligors, if any, or pursue any other remedy available to ERCOT with respect to the Obligations, and (ii) the Standard Form Agreement, the ERCOT Protocols, and any collateral, security or obligations of any guarantors or obligors, if any, may be renewed, extended, amended, modified, supplemented, sold, released, surrendered, exchanged, settled, compromised, waived, subordinated or modified, in each case without consideration and on any terms or conditions, without notice to, or further assent from, the Surety and without in any way affecting the Obligations of Surety under this Bond.
+In furtherance of the foregoing, Surety agrees that (i) it is not necessary for ERCOT, in order to enforce Surety’s payment Obligations hereunder, first to proceed against Principal or resort to any other collateral, security or other guarantors or obligors, if any, or pursue any other remedy available to ERCOT with respect to the Obligations, and (ii) the Standard Form Agreement, the ERCOT Protocols, and any collateral, security or obligations of any guarantors or obligors, if any, may be renewed, extended, amended, modified, supplemented, sold, released, surrendered, exchanged, settled, compromised, waived, subordinated or modified, in each case without consideration and on any terms or conditions, without notice to, or further assent from, the Surety and without in any way affecting the Obligations of Surety under this Bond.

 The Surety expressly waives, for the benefit of the Obligee, all rights to set-off amounts due by the Obligee to the Principal, all counterclaims, and all promptness, diligence, presentment, protest, notice of protest, notice of dishonor, notice of nonpayment or nonperformance, notice of any default, demand of payment, notice of intent to accelerate, notice of acceleration, and all other notices of any kind or nature whatsoever with respect to the Principal’s Obligations, and all notices of acceptance of this Bond or of the existence, creation, incurring or assumption of new or additional Obligations.